unl-ml-art/generative-text-kaylalapoure/README.md

 The fashion advice I took was trained in a variety of ways.
 I experimented a lot with the step to learning rate ratio.
 The most cohesive output came from a lower step, but a higher learning rate, I used around 500 steps and 1e-3 learning rate.
 While this was more understandable, some of the more playful advice came from training where this ratio was swapped.
 I trained it at 1000 steps and 1e-2 learning rate.

+Overall, the experience was interesting.
+I struggled figuring out the ratio between the steps and the learning rate as it generally was either resaying the input or putting out complete nonsense.
+Despite the struggle with working with GPT2, I still think I was able to find some interesting nuggets of fashion advice to share out.
+In the future I think it would be interesting to ask the same questions of GPT3.

 Questions that help prompt the GPT with answers:

 “For the perfect outfit try”